openjournals/digital-assets/README.md

 ## Usage

+The files in this repository are shared under a CC-BY-4.0 license (see the [LICENSE](https://github.com/openjournals/digital-assets/blob/master/LICENSE.txt) file for more details).
-Please feel free to use these logos to link to Open Journals, JOSS or any of our other journals.
-Please don't modify these logos, e.g. change dimensions, colours, or add new words.
+Please feel free to use these logos to link to Open Journals, JOSS, or any of our other journals.